lkujaw/blake2s/README.md

 Licensing terms and important warranty information for the BLAKE2s library may be found within the file named [license.txt][3].

+Separate from the BLAKE2s library, the B2SSUM and B2STEST executables are distributed under the terms of the GNU General Public License, version 3.0; see the file [copying.txt][4] for licensing terms and important warranty information.

 `SPDX-License-Identifier: MIT-0`

-Separate from the BLAKE2s library, the B2SSUM and B2STEST executables are distributed under the terms of the GNU General Public License, version 3.0; see the file [bin/copying.txt][4] for licensing terms and important warranty information.

 ## Acknowledgments